balthild/php-cs-fixer-lsp/README.md

 ## Installation

+If you're using the [vscode extension](https://marketplace.visualstudio.com/items?itemName=balthild.php-cs-fixer-lsp), it will download the language server automatically.

-Download manually from [releases](https://github.com/balthild/php-cs-fixer-lsp/releases), or install with Phive:
+If you need the language server for other editors, download manually from [releases](https://github.com/balthild/php-cs-fixer-lsp/releases), or install with Phive:

 ```bash
 phive install balthild/php-cs-fixer-lsp